 November–December: Cookie Program Training

 Before the sale, you are required to attend an in-person training given by River Valleys or take our online Cookie Program training.
-You should also read and understand all information contained in the Service Unit Cookie Manager Guidebook.
+You should also read and understand the Service Unit Cookie Manager Resources page.

 November–January: Before the Sale Preparations